hechmik/news_summariser/README.md

 1. Most recent articles are obtained by subscribing to the websites of interest' RSS feeds
 2. Each article is scraped in order to obtain the full text.
 This is necessary because in the majority of cases a RSS feed contain only the first couple of sentences, redirecting the user to the original website for all the remaining infos
 3. An extractive summary is created for each article
-4. Summaries are stored on disk as JSON files
+4. Summaries are stored in the DB
-5. (Optional): Summaries are sent to a Telegram Bot, so that you can read the news using the popular app
+5. (Optional): Summaries are sent to a Telegram Bot of your choice, so that you can read the news using the app
 6. (Optional): Steps 1-5 are repeated every X minutes
+7. (Optional): You can summarise a text of your choice through an HTML page

 ## How to run the news summariser
 The preferred way to run this project is via Docker.
 The reason why is that in this way you will keep your environment clean and it is safe to assume that everything will work.
 In order to do this, assuming you have Docker installed on your machines you will need to execute the following instructions: